cmusatyalab/wireguard-tools/README.md

 ## Acknowledgements

 We would like to thank Carnegie Mellon University for the WireGuard-Tools code that this project is based on.
 Their work has been invaluable in helping us get this project off the ground.

+## Coffee

+We like coffee.
+More coffee means more coding, and we like coding too!
+If you'd like to help us stay awake, you could buy us a coffee:

+bitcoin - bc1q8zcmp3xd8yh82q55e54wpntjjnaan4wk97plsw